 There is no limit to what you can take and capture.
 Often we chase the big and impressive moments in life and landscapes .There is nothing wrong with that but we often over look every day moments that are simple, delicate and inspiring.
 All we have to do is open our eyes toward it.
 To be aware of what is around us.
 Not to have tunnel vision but to be able to be aware of what is before us.

-We were doing a piece to camera at a beautiful spot in the Park when I noticed a single leaf with raindrops on it.
-Well that was the start of this blog and a You Tube story that will appear on our channel later.
 One single droplet was to inspire me and I had goose bumps all over me as I just loved immersing myself in this subject.

 The raindrop sat on the leaf with awesome colours on the ground.
 We had rain the previous night.